#checkforbaby: What You Should Do If You See a Child In a Hot Car

 What should you do if you see a child in a hot car?

 “Each situation is unique.
 It’s best to call 911, describe the situation and take direction from them,” said Lonny Haschel, Staff Lieutenant with Texas Department of Public Safety and Texas Highway Patrol.

 In a situation where someone spots a child in a hot car, every second counts.
 The inside of a car can rise 20 degrees in 10 minutes and keeps getting hotter with each passing minute.
 And cracking the window doesn’t help.

 Heatstroke occurs when the body is no longer able to cool itself quickly enough.
 Young children are particularly at risk as their bodies heat up to 3 to 5 times faster than an adult’s.
 Children can’t cool their bodies fast enough to handle the heat and once the child’s temperature reaches 107 degrees, he or she is at risk of death.

+Leaving a child alone in a hot car is not only extremely dangerous, but against the law.
 A person commits a criminal offense in Texas if he or she knowingly leaves a child in a motor vehicle for longer than 5 minutes knowing that the child is :